 All in all, gay tourism in Crete is rising, while locals have gradually become more accustomed and open to gay travelers.
 There is no telling how this transition will unfold.

 Maybe Crete will become the next gay travel hotspot in Greece one day.
 Who knows?

 Read more about Crete

 - Bars in Chania, Pubs & Other Fun Venues For Your Nights Out in Crete!

-– Heraklion or Chania: Which Cretan City You Should Visit?
+- Heraklion or Chania: Which Cretan City to Visit?

 - Dreamy Boat Trips in Crete: Discover Crete by Sea!